Northampton County Pennsylvania assistance programs.

 Free Christmas, Thanksgiving, and holiday help is available.
 There are several charities that provide free clothes, Christmas gifts, and even money/gift cards at Christmas.
 Churches in in Northampton County also serve meals, and deliver food to the homebound and elderly.
 Or find a list of financial aid programs that are offered during the holiday timeframe too, including Thanksgiving or Christmas.
 More on free holiday assistance programs in Northampton County.

 Housing and rent help - Almost 20 organizations, churches, and non-profits specialize in providing eviction prevention services and emergency funds for paying rent.
 Most locations also have information on government aid such as Section 8 vouchers or homeless prevention.
 The demand for help is high, and increasing.
 Unfortunately not everyone will be able to qualify for assistance.
 But do look into your options.
-Click here.
+Click here for details on rent help Northhampton County.

 Assistance for paying medical and hospital bills